2019 Turkish local elections

 The Turkish local elections of 2019 were held on Sunday 31 March 2019 throughout the 81 provinces of Turkey.
-A total of 30 metropolitan and 1,351 district municipal mayors, alongside 1,251 provincial and 20,500 municipal councillors were elected, in addition to numerous local non-partisan positions such as neighbourhood wardens (muhtars) and elderly people's councils.
+A total of 30 metropolitan and 1,351 district municipal mayors, alongside 1,251 provincial and 20,500 municipal councillors were elected, in addition to numerous local non-partisan positions such as neighbourhood representatives (muhtars) and elderly people's councils.

-The governing Justice and Development Party (AKP) and the Nationalist Movement Party (MHP) contested the elections in many provinces under a joint People's Alliance.
+The governing Justice and Development Party (AK Party) and the Nationalist Movement Party (MHP) contested the elections in many provinces under a joint People's Alliance.
 Likewise, the Republican People's Party (CHP) and the İYİ Party entered some of the races under the Nation Alliance banner.
-The Peoples' Democratic Party (HDP) did not openly announce support for either alliance, but did not field candidates in some areas to improve chances of opposition candidates.
+The Peoples' Democratic Party (HDP) did not openly announce support for either alliance, but did not field candidates in some areas to improve the chances of opposition candidates.
 The strategic voting and the refraining from fielding candidates by the HDP in contested areas like Ankara, and Istanbul allowed the opposition parties to gain a majority in these cities, through cooperation.

-Campaigning was described as distinctly negative and divisive, with the opposition criticizing the government for Turkey's economic downturn, misuse of public funds and corruption.
-In response, the government alleged that the opposition parties were acting in the interests of 'foreign powers and terrorists'.
-Particular controversy surrounded the AKP's allegations of financial fraud against the opposition's Ankara mayoral candidate Mansur Yavaş, which later turned out to have been made by an unverifiable source.
-The use of video footage of the Christchurch terrorist attack by AKP leader and President Recep Tayyip Erdoğan during his election rallies additionally received international condemnation and caused diplomatic relations between Turkey and New Zealand to sour.
+Campaigning was described as distinctly negative and divisive, with the opposition blaming the government for Turkey's economic downturn and alleging misuse of public funds and corruption.
+In response, the government criticized the opposition parties for acting in the interests of foreign powers and terrorist groups, namely the PKK.
+Particular controversy surrounded the AK Party's allegations of financial fraud against the opposition's Ankara mayoral candidate Mansur Yavaş, which later turned out to have been made by an unverifiable source.
+The use of video footage of the Christchurch terrorist attack by AK Party leader and President Recep Tayyip Erdoğan during his election rallies caused diplomatic relations between Turkey and New Zealand to sour.
 Five people were killed and two were injured during political violence on election day, in two separate incidents in Gaziantep and Malatya.
-The election was criticized by observers due to excessive media bias in favour of the governing People's Alliance.
+The election was criticized by some observers due to alleged media bias in favour of the governing People's Alliance.